-I have spent a lot of time researching and learning on how to treat my teething baby naturally, so I wanted to share my tips with you.
-Our goal is to provide relief for our babies but to avoid poisoning them with all the toxins that are in over-the-counter medications like Tylenol and Motrin.
+I have spent a lot of time researching and learning on how to treat my teething baby naturally, so I wanted to share my tips with you!

 We earn commissions on products purchased through our links.
 Read our full disclosure for more info.

 If your baby is acting extra fussy, you might wonder if she could be teething.